viniciusban/awesomemess.com/_posts/2020-03-01-recalling-bash.md

 ### Separated subshells.

 All commands in a `Makefile` are executed in its own subshell.
-To avoid this, concatenate commands:
+So, if you need to set and environment to run a command, you should concatenate all commands in a sigle line, like this:

 ```
 # Makefile
 target :
-	cd /some/directory; \
+	cd /project/root/directory && \
-		activate_the_virtualenv; \
+		source ./.virtualenv/bin/activate && \
 		python my_program.py
 ```